-The thyroid is a gland located in front of the neck, below the larynx.
-It weighs less than an ounce and is comprised of halves known as lobes, which are connected together by a narrow band of tissue called the isthmus.
+The thyroid is a gland located in the neck, in front and around the larynx and trachea.
+It weighs less than an ounce and is comprised of halves known as lobes, which are connected by a narrow band of tissue called the isthmus.

-T3 and T4 hormones are released into the bloodstream to be transported into different parts of the body.
-These hormones influences how the brain develops during childhood, and they also serve an important role in regulating metabolism during adulthood.
+T3 and T4 are released into the bloodstream to be transported to different parts of the body.
+These hormones influence how the brain develops during childhood, and they also serve an important role in regulating metabolism in adulthood.

 Is there anything thyroid hormones can’t do?
 Well, they can’t cross the cell membrane, so they need specific hormone receptors to trigger a reaction within the cell and start the production of several important proteins.

-With these proteins, the cells can undergo a variety of reactions including cell reproduction, antioxidant production, insulin secretion, and promoting insulin sensitivity.
-Due to these, thyroid hormones are crucial in maintaining healthy function of the digestive, nervous, muscular, and circulatory systems.
+With these proteins, the cells can start a variety of processes including cell reproduction, free radical scavenging and antioxidant production, insulin secretion, and promoting insulin sensitivity.
+Due to these effects, thyroid hormones are crucial in maintaining the healthy function of the digestive, nervous, muscular, and circulatory systems.

-Another function of these hormones is the regulation of the mitochondria.
-It does this by controlling how much oxygen the mitochondria consumes, which is a vital step in ATP production.
+Another function of the thyroid hormones is the regulation of the mitochondria.
+T3 and T4 do this by controlling how much oxygen the mitochondria consumes, which is a vital step in ATP production.

-Since the mitochondria is the primary producer of adenosine triphosphate (ATP), thyroid hormones play a crucial role in making sure cells get the energy they need for various physiological functions.
+Since the mitochondria are the primary producer of adenosine triphosphate (ATP), thyroid hormones play a crucial role in making sure cells get the energy they need for various physiological functions.

 The thyroid gland is regulated by the pituitary gland.
-The latter, which is actually peanut-sized, is found at the base of the brain and produces thyroid stimulating hormone (TSH).
+Also known as hypophisis this peanut-sized gland is found at the base of the brain and produces thyroid stimulating hormone (TSH).

 TSH is produced when the pituitary gland detects that the T3 and T4 hormones in the bloodstream are too low.
 And when these hormones are too abundant, the pituitary gland stops TSH production.